By-Laws

 14. APDA Schools should give substantial registration breaks, or free registration if financially feasible, to schools that are hosting the APDA National Championship that year, noting that the financial need of the host school should be considered.

 15. Tournaments should aim to announce all speaker awards, novice and varsity, as well as the novice break at the same time that the varsity break is announced.
+In the case that all tiebreaks in tab policy have been exhausted and a speaker award(s) would be decided by coin flip, tabrooms should announce all tied speakers as having tied for the higher speaker placement.

 16. Tournaments should include the following document in their tab packets: Speaker Scale